-In its normal restaurant iteration, this is the only soup that can compete with broccoli-Cheddar soup or clam chowder in terms of sheer caloric impact.
-Most versions you’ll find start with a base of heavy cream, making for a bowl that can easily pack 400 calories or more.
+In its normal restaurant iteration, this is the only soup that can compete with broccoli cheddar soup or clam chowder in terms of sheer caloric impact.
+Isn't soup supposed to be the healthier choice?
+Most versions you'll find start with a base of heavy cream, making for a bowl that can easily pack 400 calories or more.
+Well, with this baked potato soup recipe, you'll find a healthier way to have a hearty soup.
 We slice the calories dramatically by switching to chicken stock as the foundation, then adding a splash of half-and-half.
 The creamy potato flavor still shines through, and the bacon, cheese, and Tabasco give it the indulgent taste of a fully loaded spud.
-Add a bowl of mixed greens tossed with olive oil and balsamic and you’ve got dinner.
+Add a bowl of mixed greens tossed with olive oil and balsamic and you've got dinner.

 3 strips bacon, sliced